CSCfi/csc-user-guide/docs/apps/nwchem.md

 !!! note
     Particularly some of the more advanced electron correlation calculations can be very disk I/O intensive.
-Such jobs benefit from using the fast local storage on Puhti-rhel8.
+Such jobs benefit from using the fast local storage on Puhti.
 Using local disk for such jobs will also reduce the load on the Lustre parallel file system.

-### Batch script example for Puhti-rhel8 using local disk
+### Batch script example for Puhti using local disk

 ```bash
 #!/bin/bash